Howard Read

 Nik Naks.
 Unfortunately, the product was never mass-produced.

 Read is a regular contributor to Robin Ince's Book Club.

-Read also went on to work as a writer for the Disney XD series Counterfeit Cat and is also a writer for the new Danger Mouse series on CBBC.
+Read also went on to work as a writer for the Disney XD series Counterfeit Cat and the new Danger Mouse series on CBBC.

 Little Howard

 Little Howard is a sketched cartoon child aged 6 who is a "standing-up comedian".
 He appears on a laptop or projection screen except on his own TV show, interacting either with Big Howard, the audience, or with other animated characters (including the pigeon Roger, his manager, and H:BOT 2000 (named as MOTHER on Little Howard's Big Question), a computer).
 He is adept at interrupting Big Howard, dealing with hecklers and doing tarot readings with a pack of Top Trumps.
 His favorite food is fish and chips and he is currently learning the ukulele.

 Edinburgh Festival Fringe

 The Big Howard and Little Howard Show was nominated for a Perrier Award at the 2003 Edinburgh Festival Fringe.

 In 2005, Read staged his own Comeback Special where he performed his first solo Festival show.